XENONnT/straxen/tests/plugins/README.md

    While [subtests](https://docs.python.org/3/library/unittest.html#distinguishing-test-iterations-using-subtests)
    should be a nice tool for doing this, it turns out to be not as transparent as it claims.
-Furthermore, you somehow still need to have the entire class in one file, whereas we'd lile to split these tests into small, targeted files.
+Furthermore, you somehow still need to have the entire class in one file, whereas we'd like to split these tests into small, targeted files.
  - In order to accumulate the test functions, we made a dedicated class `PluginTestAccumulator` that just is a dump for the tests that we write in